Overcharging Extremal Rotating Black Holes: Testing WCC in modified rotating black hole spacetime

-Here, $M$, $Q$ and $a$ has usual interpretations and $\alpha_i$s' denotes the additional parameters which may appear in modified gravity models, such as Einstein-\AE{}ther theory \cite{Zhu:2019ura}.
-Such metric was also proposed in context of Kerr-like solutions \cite{PhysRevD.83.124015} as well as in case of Post-Newtonian corrections \cite{Will:2014kxa}.
-We emphasize that, we can not directly motivate this modified gravity black hole metric using Newman-Janis algorithm due to previously stated pathologies, however one can easily notice that metric reduces to Kerr metric as $\alpha$s' goes to zero.
-Moreover, one can check that this spacetime has regular horizons, that is curvature scalars remains finite on the horizon.
 It is important to note that the assumption of asymptotic flatness enables the definition of the total mass \( M \) and angular momentum \( J \) through the standard Arnowitt-Deser-Misner (ADM) formalism which should remain applicable in any reasonable modified theory of gravity.
 Furthermore, the total electric charge \( Q \) can be defined via Gauss’s law, which relies solely on the behavior of the electromagnetic field at spatial infinity and is thus independent of the underlying gravitational theory. \\

 Now, we start with an extremal black hole of this class, and aim to overcharge it using a test charged particle \footnote{Here, for simplicity, we assume that the text particle does not impart any angular momentum, i.e. $\delta J = 0$.}.
 Our aim would be to constrain the extra parameters $\alpha_i$s using the requirement of the validity of WCC.
 To show how this can be achieved, let us first consider the simplest deviation from the Kerr metric by keeping only $\alpha_{3}$ as deviation parameter.
 In this case, upto a $r^{2}$ factor the horizon function reads,